 THOMSON, Ill. — It's a situation the staff union at the United States Penitentiary, Thomson, is calling "abusive."
-The prison is, by some accounts, the most understaffed federal jail in the country.
+The prison is, by some accounts, the most understaffed federal prison in the country.
 It's not a new problem for the facility, but it is getting worse.

 Now, AFGE Local 4070, the union for Thomson's staff, says things are so desperate, the prison is forcing other workers to fill in as correctional officers.
 That means pulling nurses, case managers, psychologists, counselors, cooks and more away from their jobs.